Written By: Insperity

-Understand who your employees are as people and what they want – and help them
+- Understand who your employees are as people and what they want – and help them get there.

 These are all universal traits of good leaders – not just good “young” leaders.

-- Don’t push change for the sake of change or think you have all the answers – seek to understand first
+Don’t push change for the sake of change or think you have all the answers – seek to understand employees first

 Initially, tamp down those instincts to avoid looking like an arrogant know-it-all or a reckless bull in the china shop.

 Get comfortable with the idea that you don’t know everything – and you don’t have to appear to know everything to earn respect.
 One of your roles as a manager is to ask questions and find opportunities and solutions.
 You want to be viewed as thoughtful and deliberative, not impulsive.

 Especially if you’re new to a company or industry, accept that there will be a period of time in which you need to become educated on why things are done the way they currently are.
 At first, you probably won’t have the insider intel you need to make well-informed and effective changes:

 - Insight into internal relationships and dynamics between departments and teams (organizational politics).